PoCInnovation/Pool2023/Software/day03/Golang/README.md

 To do so, we will use aliases instead of the raw number.
 This way it will be really easy to understand what we return in our response 😉

 Now, replace all raw http status codes by the ones [exported](https://pkg.go.dev/net/http#pkg-constants) by the [http package](https://pkg.go.dev/net/http).

-TODO: remove the step and talk about the given tests
-## Step [OLD\] - Testing time

-Since [day01](../../day01/Golang), we asked you to create tests to verify the behavior of your functions.
-API are not exception and there are also tools to manage tests.

-To do so, you can use [Postman](https://www.postman.com), it's a powerful GUI to make requests, tests suites and many other useful stuff like API mockup, documentation etc...

-Install Postman and create a [Postman collection](https://learning.postman.com/docs/sending-requests/intro-to-collections/) to tests every endpoint previously coded.<br>
-After you create your request, you should be able to run a whole [test-suite](https://www.postman.com/use-cases/api-testing-automation/) on your server.

-You can also create an [environment](https://learning.postman.com/docs/sending-requests/managing-environments/) to manage your configuration.

 ## Step 5 - Who use hard coded text?